 Keto Teriyaki Chicken is succulent, juicy chicken smothered in a tangy homemade teriyaki sauce.
 This low carb version is so much healthier than anything you can buy while dining out.
 It’s super easy to make and will take you less than 25 minutes from start to finish.
 So it’s perfect for busy nights.

 I’ve always been a fan of Chinese food.
 It’s just so flavorful and different from other cuisines.
 I knew that I wanted to be able to continue eating it on a regular basis, but that I would have to do some work to develop recipes that are low carb.

 But I didn’t just want something mediocre that happened to be low carb!
 I wanted something that was positively delicious.
 After some trial and error, I have come up with a combination that has won the hearts of mine and my family.
-Our second favorite might be these Asian Burgers With Broccoli Slaw or Easy Keto Crack Slaw.
+Other favorites are Asian Burgers With Broccoli Slaw or Easy Keto Crack Slaw.

 Not only does this make an easy dinner option, but it’s also a fantastic leftover for lunch too.
 You can use it as a meal prep option and save you lots of time later too.
 Meal prepping can be easy if you make extra and plan to put the rest later.

 It’s easy enough to make you could serve this stir fry when you are hosting a dinner party or feeding a large group.
 The flavor combinations are so amazing that it’s irresistible.
 Okay, let’s get started so you can make your own soon!